Skip to content

 BRR = fCK / BaudRate

-where fCK is the clock frequency of the bus the USART is mounted on.
-USART1 is on APB2, so fCK = 64 MHz (in our configuration).
-The integer portion maps to the integer bits of BRR, and the fractional portion is the fractional bits of BRR multiplied by 16.
-This calculation is handled internally by the HAL library's HAL_UART_Init(); you simply set the BaudRate field in UART_InitTypeDef, and HAL automatically calculates BRR.
+Where fCK is the clock frequency of the bus to which the USART is attached.
+Since USART1 is on APB2, fCK = 64 MHz (in our configuration).
+The integer part is the integer portion of the BRR, and the fractional part is the fractional portion of the BRR multiplied by 16.
+This calculation is performed internally by the HAL library's HAL_UART_Init().
+We only need to set the BaudRate field in UART_InitTypeDef, and the HAL will automatically calculate the BRR.

-Three control registers manage the USART's operating modes:
+Three control registers manage the USART operating modes:

 • UE (USART Enable): The master enable switch for the USART.
-Without setting this bit, the USART won't operate.
+If not set, the USART will not function.

 • RXNEIE: RXNE interrupt enable.
-When set, an RXNE = 1 event triggers an interrupt.
+When set, an interrupt is triggered when RXNE = 1.
 This is the key switch for interrupt-driven reception.

 • TXEIE: TXE interrupt enable.
 Used for interrupt-driven transmission.